 - urban studies, suburban studies, “non-places”

-- community service-learning and community-engaged research and teaching
+- community-engaged research and teaching

 My SSHRC-funded postdoctoral project, Nowhere to Here: Non-Places in the Contemporary Canadian Imagination, studies the depiction of so-called non-places—airports, chain stores, roads, and other sites of travel and consumerism—in fiction and poetry published in Canada in recent decades.
 I am also completing a book manuscript about the spatial politics of Douglas Coupland’s written work, based on my doctoral dissertation and entitled Complicated Geographies: Douglas Coupland’s North America.